Take back our schools!

 Email or call your school board representatives and ask them to adopt a better way of making decisions.
 Urge them to prioritize real community engagement and student-centered policies beyond test scores.

-Position opening up?
-Consider running¹⁶ and vote with SOFG in mind.
+Election coming up?
+Consider running¹³ and vote with SOFG in mind.

 Connect with organizations working to hold the school board accountable like All Together For Seattle Schools.